yuckyman/questionnaire-tts/README.md

-# PAI TTS Web Player
+# Questionnaire TTS Web Player

 Generate a static web page that plays questionnaire items with high-quality neural TTS with **keyboard controls** and smarter **audio caching**.